Machine Learning Generated Artwork Auctions Off for $ 432,500

 “Is the camera the artist of today ?”

 DISCLAIMER: The views expressed in this article are those of the author(s) and do not represent the views of Carnegie Mellon University, nor other companies (directly or indirectly) associated with the author(s).
-These writings are not intended to be final products, yet rather a reflection of current thinking, along being a catalyst for discussion and improvement.
+These writings do not intend to be final products yet rather a reflection of current thinking, along with being a catalyst for discussion and improvement.

 Generative Adversarial Networks | Ian J. Goodfellow, Jean Pouget-Abadie, Mehdi Mirza, Bing Xu, David Warde-Farley, Sherjil Ozair, Aaron Courville, Yoshua Bengio | Arxiv |https://arxiv.org/pdf/1406.2661.pdf

 Obvious | Paris-based collective of artist and machine learning researchers | http://obvious-art.com/

 Christie’s Auction Edmond de Belamy, from La Famille de Belamy | Obvious Group | https://www.christies.com/Lotfinder/lot_details.aspx?sid=&intObjectID=6166184

 A Short Introduction to Generative Adversarial Networks | Thalles Santos Silva |https://sthalles.github.io/intro-to-gans/